KnowEnG/pgenmi/README.md

 ## Running TensorFlow pGENMi

 The TensorFlow directory contains a pgenmi.py file that behaves nearly identically to C++ pgenmi; however, it leverages built in optimizers that can be modified and customized.
+This of course presumes that your machine has python3 and TensorFlow installed.

 The TensorFlow/example directory contains a NOTES file on how to run TensorFlow pGENMi properly.
 It follows a similar structure to the C++ version.